-This tab aims to help you better navigate this guide and directs you to some particularly good beginning resources for Archaeology Research.
+This tab aims to help you better navigate this guide and directs you to some particularly good beginning resources for Anthropology Research.

 To locate academic journal articles, use the various databases listed on the "Articles+" Tab.
 The "Journals (Online)" tab points to major journals.

 The "Encyclopedias+" tab points to many great reference sources which are really good places to begin your research or learn more about particular topics, terms, and methodologies.

 The "Films, Images, Maps" Tab lists resources and methods to identify and access relevant films and images for your research.